uchicago-cs/chiventure/docs/actions.md

 If items have "No additional ..." listed, they follow the only follow the determined general conditions/requirements listed above, and <br>
 have no excpetions.<br>

+## WDL:
+    - actions:
+        -  action:
+            - conditions:
+            - set:
+                - object:
+                  attribute:
+                  value:
+            - text_fail:
+            - text_success:

 K1 - Open `<ITEM>`
 ------
 ### Conditions:
 - No additional conditions

 ### Effects:
 - A new room may be available

+### WDL:
+        - open:

 K1 - Close `<ITEM>`